Frequently Asked Questions at the Equine Center

 We have beginning, intermediate, and advanced classes that use both disciplines.
 Students may ride according to their individual interest.

 Are there ministry opportunities using horses?

-Yes, we have several programs that use horses in ministry such as the providance school (EGALIA) program and the Jessamine Connection Program.
+Yes, we have several programs that use horses in ministry such as the providance school (EGALA) program and Jessamine Connection (special needs adults).